AxonIQ/reference-guide/axon-framework/axon-framework-commands/infrastructure.md

 {% endtab %}

 {% tab title="Spring Boot AutoConfiguration" %}
-By simply declaring the `axon-spring-boot-starter` dependency, Axon will automatically configure the `AxonServerCommandBus`:
+By simply including the `axon-spring-boot-starter` dependency, Axon will automatically configure the `AxonServerCommandBus`:

 ```text
 <!--somewhere in the POM file-->